This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 If you like some chunks in your applesauce, just let it cool to room temperature.
 If you like less chunks, use a potato masher to mash it down, For super smooth or if you cooked it with the skins, run it through the blender or food processor after it has cooled.

-overhead view of pot with cooked applesauce showing cinnamon sticks, vnanilla pod and wooden spoon
+overhead view of pot with cooked applesauce showing cinnamon sticks, vnanilla pod and wooden spoon.

 Once cooled, remove the cinnamon sticks and the vanilla pod before storing and refrigerating the applesauce.